Borghese-Gladiator/pay-to-vote-dapp/README.md

     - SIMPLE_AUCTION_DEPLOYED_ADDRESS, GREETER_DEPLOYED_ADDRESS - saved values after running deploy to Ropsten Network command
   - Fixed frontend to load env variables by passing in getStaticProps, storing into Context Provider and loading from Context Consumer in GreeterDisplay
 - Wrote smart contract CustomCashGrab.sol using SimpleAuction as reference [https://docs.soliditylang.org/en/v0.8.11/solidity-by-example.html](https://docs.soliditylang.org/en/v0.8.11/solidity-by-example.html)
+  - Added environment variable CUSTOM_CASH_GRAB_DEPLOYED_ADDRESS
   - Added to deploy.js
 - Wrote src/components/UserSetup components and UserInfoContext to get User Address info globally
 - Wrote Hardhat tests
   - Renamed sample-test to test-greeter
   - Wrote test-custom-cash-grab.js
+- Rewrote UserSetup by using custom Loading component
+  - Used animations from Lottie [https://lottiefiles.com/4397-loading-blocks](https://lottiefiles.com/4397-loading-blocks)
+  - ```npm i react-lottie```
+  - Display loading for every setup check that user needs to go through.
+Show button to enter app if all checked.
+- Rewrote components to have PropTypes to debug more easily

 #### Bugs
 - When you have 0 ETH, check which account you are using and what network you are on.
 In MetaMask, name your accounts names like Local_Test_Account and Ropsten_Test_Account to clearly see which network you should be on when using them.
 - ```Error: call revert exception (method="greet()", errorArgs=null, errorName=null, errorSignature=null, reason=null, code=CALL_EXCEPTION, version=abi/5.5.0)```